Canon 1D Mark II N vs Olympus E-M1 II

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The E-M1 II is a recent model that features in the current product line-up of Olympus.
 In contrast, the 1D Mark II N has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1D Mark II N was succeeded by the Canon 1D Mark III.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Olympus websites.

 Review summary: Canon 1D Mark II N vs Olympus E-M1 II